crdcj/MagicFormula/notes/capm.md

 # Capital Asset Pricing Model

+## Different Measures of Risk

+### Systematic and Unsystematic Risk

-## When making a strategy analysis, we must pay attention to the risk that a asset or portfolio is exposed.
+&emsp;When making a strategy analysis, we must pay attention to the risk that a asset or portfolio is exposed.
 One approach is to consider the Capital Asset Pricing Model, as presented by the article "In-Depth Analysis of GreenBlatt's Magic Formula: Risk or True Value":

 $$R_{i,t} - R_{f,t} = \alpha_{i} + \beta_{i} * (R_{m,t} - R_{f,t}) + \epsilon_{i,t}$$